Technology

 - If the smart meter installed isn't compliant with the official roll-out specification, the supplier would need to upgrade your meter between 2016 and 2020 to bring it into the DCC communications system.
 The national campaign for the roll-out, Smart Energy GB, says it believes this upgrade can be done remotely and will not require an extra visit.

-- Energy companies are under no obligation to offer you an in-home display (IHD) with a first generation (SMETs1) smart meter.
-If the main reason you want a smart meter is to monitor how you use energy, check whether you're also being offered an IHD.
+- Energy companies were not obliged to offer you an in-home display (IHD) with a first generation (SMETS1) smart meter in the early part of the roll-out.

-Energy suppliers can continue to install SMETS1 smart meters for up to a year after the roll-out, so until about November 2017.
-There are around 330,000 smart meters installed which are not operating in ‘smart mode’, according to the government, due to ‘technical issues’ or consumers switching to suppliers which do not support smart meters.
+Energy suppliers can continue to install SMETS1 smart meters for up to a year after the ‘full range of DCC services’ are available.
+This is currently set at 13 July 2018.
+But the government says it could change this date, and it has until January 2018 if it wants to do this.

+There are more than 330,000 smart meters installed which are not operating in ‘smart mode’, according to the government, due to ‘technical issues’ or consumers switching to suppliers which do not support smart meters.

-If your energy supplier wants to install a smart meter in your home now (before it's installing second-generation smart meters), you don't have to accept one.
+If your energy supplier wants to install a smart meter in your home, you don't have to accept one.
 You can ask your supplier to replace your old meter with a smart meter set up to work in ‘dumb’ mode with all the communications switched off.
 But this does mean you'll have to continue to provide manual meter readings.

-Although the government has a target to fit every home with smart meters by 2020, you aren't obliged to have one.
-Energy companies have been asked to take ‘all reasonable steps’ to install one in your home, but the meaning of ‘reasonable steps’ is still being debated.
+Although the government has a target to offer every home smart meters by 2020, you aren't obliged to have one.
+Previously its target was to fit every home with smart meters, which energy companies were asked to take ‘all reasonable steps’ to do.

 If you really don't want a smart meter and want to find out more about your rights, see our consumer rights guide on do I have to accept a smart meter?